 From a six-year drought to hail damage and jackrabbits, Willie Hernandez faces plenty of perils while farming.
 Crop insurance helps manage those risks.

-Willie has a few farms leased from different land owners that he farms when there is enough water allocated by the Elephant Butte Irrigation District (EBID).
+Willie has a few farms leased from different landowners that he farms when there is enough water allocated by the Elephant Butte Irrigation District (EBID).
 Whether Willie is allocated the water or not, his rent is still due to his landlords.
-Under Willie’s Multi-Peril Crop Insurance policy, he is able to claim “prevented planting” acres if there is not enough water supply for him to plant and water his crops that year.
-Southern New Mexico has been in a drought for the past six years, so Willie used his Milti-Peril Crop Insurance to keep those leases for when he was allocated enough water to plant his crops.
+Under Willie’s multi-peril crop insurance policy, he is able to claim “prevented planting” acres if there is not enough water supply for him to plant and water his crops that year.
+Southern New Mexico has been in a drought for the past six years, so Willie used his multi-peril crop insurance policy to keep those leases for when he was allocated enough water to plant his crops.

-Willie Hernandez is a valued customer of Farm Credit of New Mexico.
+Willie Hernandez is a valued customer of American AgCredit.
 They appreciate the trust he has placed in them.